itesdahl/RIFF120/README.md

 ![250](riff240.png)

 >[!NOTE]
 >This is just a heads up about the next build.
+There are still errors in the CAD-model!

 ## About the design and build: